wp-plugins/dandyid-services/readme.txt

 For the latest news, follow [@DandyID](http://twitter.com/dandyid) on Twitter.

-*The plugin uses a caching mechanism to reduce page-load times by retrieving your list of DandyID online identities only once per day.*

 == Installation ==

 *If you are upgrading from a previous version, Deactivate the previous DandyID Services plugin first.*